tomgenoni/bitbar-ghissues/README.md

 This uses the super cool [Bitbar](https://github.com/matryer/bitbar) to retrieve and display open Issues and Pull Requests, up to 100, for any public or private repo you have permissions for.
 In the image above I'm monitoring Bitbar's repo which has 5 Pull Requests and 35 Issues.

 In addition this script also searches the comments of each Pull Request for "fixes".
 If an Issue has been referenced in a Pull Request comment using any of Github's [special keywords](https://help.github.com/articles/closing-issues-via-commit-messages/) the Issue will be colored light gray.
 In image above note the first Issue.
-It's gray because in the first Pull Request (#259) there's a comment that includes "Fixes #237".
+It's gray because in the second Pull Request (#259) there's a comment that includes "Resolves #269".

 I use this plugin as a todo list and I find it helpful to know if an Issue has already been addressed, even though the fix hasn't yet been merged and closed.